ankitnitjsr/Python-Scripting-Project-main/README.md

 "This project is a build automation tool I created in Python to handle multiple Go-based game projects.
 It scans a source directory for all subdirectories with ‘game’ in their name, copies them to a target location, compiles the Go source files using go build, and generates a metadata.json to summarize all processed games.
 It also handles cleanup and renaming of directories to remove _game suffixes.
 I implemented modular functions for readability and maintainability—each with a single responsibility—and used the subprocess module to safely run build commands.
 This would be particularly useful in CI/CD pipelines or local automation setups where multiple game projects need to be built and packaged consistently."

-✅ Overview: What This Code Does
+✅ Overview: What This Code Does:-

 This Python script automates the process of:

 1.Finding all game project directories in a given source directory.